 I’ll admit, it is very easy to use.

 Here is where a slight differentiator comes in between free and paying users.

 For those who are using the free version, Canva has slightly more limited templates available for you to choose from, and limit your collaborative team to 10 members.
 Even more importantly, it doesn’t offer you any images at all.
 Any images you want to use will have to be your own or licensed for you to use.
 It will sell you images at US$1 a piece though.

-Those who opt for a paid Pro account will get a 30-member team account, plus access to what Canva claims is a database of 300,000 images.
+Those who opt for a paid Pro account will get a 30-member team account, plus access to what Canva claims is a database of 300,000 75 million of images, animated graphics, audio and video files.
 It can also help you resize your designs.
 Other highlights include the acceptance of custom fonts, color palettes and the ability to save templates.